blackmann/blackmann.github.io/src/content/blog/preface.md

 It's hard.

-I have kept my previous website for close to two years now.
+I have kept my previous website for about a year now.
 It was built with Docusaurus so I didn't have to worry much about design.
 Only thing I had to worry about was the homepage, which I believe I killed it — in a simple way.
 I also did some few style overrides on the content pages and that was it.

 The following is a video demo of my old site.
 </section>